Minyus/kedro-starters-sklearn/experiment_tracking_with_mlflow_and_kedro.md

 - Not modular
     - task processing code and MLflow logging code are mixed
+    - MLflow logging is not needed in live services
 - No API for logging execution time
     - Need to add 2 separate lines (before and after)
     - Need to specify unique names for each subtask